POLICIES AND PROCEDURES

 5.1 - PRODUCT SALES

 The MONAT Compensation Plan is based on the sale by MONAT of MONAT products to end consumers introduced by Market Partners.
-Market Partners must fulfil personal and Marketing Organisation retail sales requirements (as well as meet other requirement as set forth in the Agreement) in order to be eligible for bonuses, commissions and advancement to higher levels of achievement.
+Market Partners must fulfil personal and Downline retail sales requirements (as well as meet other requirement as set forth in the Agreement) in order to be eligible for bonuses, commissions and advancement to higher levels of achievement.

 The following sales requirements must be satisfied for Market Partners to be eligible for commissions: